-Our IVF Journey started when Chase and I went in for our IVF consult after the appointment with our RE who said the next best option would be IVF.
-At that appointment my coordinator gave me a calendar of when to start and stop all fertility medications.
-So once I start a medication, I take it until my stop date or until they tell me to stop.
-I also signed up for a “shot class” (#awholenewmeaningtobodyshots) to help me understand how to use and mix my injections.
+We met with our IVF coordinator and she gave me a fertility medication calendar.
+This calendar would tell us when we’d start and stop medications as well as when we’d have our baseline appointment, etc. Once I start a medication, I take it until my stop date or until they tell me to stop.
+I signed up for a “shot class” to teach me how to use and mix injections.

 Paying our IVF Bill

 All you need in order to start the IVF process is have cash or insurance that will pay for the big bill.
 You know the price of IVF is about that of a newer used car ($10,000-18,000).
-So Chase and I should, at this point have a gently used car (maybe another one with all the IUI’s we did last year?).
+So Chase and I should, at this point have a gently used car.
 It just shows that fertility costs are super expensive, and more insurances, and employers should add infertility coverage for their employees, since it wouldn’t increase the premium by much.